They witnessed Charlie Kirk’s assassination. Now students reckon with the grief

 In Robinson’s hometown, about 240 miles (390 kilometers) southwest of campus, a law enforcement presence was significantly diminished Saturday after the FBI executed a search warrant at his family’s home.
 A gray Dodge Challenger that authorities say Robinson drove to UVU appeared to have been hauled away.

-No one answered the door Saturday at his family’s home in Washington, Utah, and blinds were drawn on all the windows.
+No one answered the door Saturday at his family’s home in Washington, Utah, and the blinds were closed.

+The killing has prompted pleas for civility in American political discourse, but those calls were not always heeded, and some people who have criticized Kirk in the wake of his death have been fired or suspended from their jobs.

-Elsewhere, Kirk’s death has led to fallout for people critical of his rhetoric or unsympathetic to his supporters.
-On Friday, retailer Office Depot said it had fired a worker at a Michigan store who was seen on video refusing to print flyers for a Kirk vigil and calling them “propaganda.”
+On Friday, Office Depot said it fired a worker at a Michigan store who was seen on video refusing to print flyers for a Kirk vigil and calling them “propaganda.”
+On Thursday, a conservative internet personality filmed a video outside Illinois Democratic Gov. J.B.
+Pritzker’s home, urging viewers to “take action” after Kirk’s assassination.
+Pritzker’s security has been stepped up.

 At a makeshift memorial near Utah Valley University's main entrance in Orem, people have been leaving flowers in tribute to Kirk.
-On Saturday morning, cars looped the streets nearby, honking horns, flying American flags and displaying messages such as “We love you Charlie," “Charlie 4 Ever” and “RIP Charlie.”
+Cars looped nearby streets Saturday, honking horns, flying American flags and displaying messages such as “We love you Charlie," “Charlie 4 Ever” and “RIP Charlie.”

 In the area where the Turning Point USA co-founder was shot, a crew has begun taking down tents and banners and scrubbing away reminders of the killing.